 Hey, time for a tea session?
 Lately, I enjoy the consumption of various teas.
 After switching from a soft drink full youth to only water and losing a lot of weight two years ago.
 I started gaining interest in coffee it seemed like it fits my lifestyle pretty well with the benefits of hunger suppressing and its uplifting effect.
 Some of you know may know coffee as this hustler drink or worker drink in modern society.
 That was probably the biggest reason for my interest in coffee, helping me fighting my sleep.
 Because I wanted to do more throughout the day.
+Which turned out to be not that healthy.
 What about you any unordinary reason for not drinking coffee?

-I personally just like it overall when the days are longer and more things can be done.
+I personally just like it when the days are longer and more things can be done.
 But our topic of the article is tea, not coffee, so you probably think your cups probably empty till you reach the actual tea content part.
-So better get another cup because there is good reason for waiting.
+So better get another cup because there is good reason for doing so.

-Through the time , consuming those various beverages I noticed different characteristics that not only I but other people also associate with drinks.
+Through the time , consuming those various beverages I noticed different characteristics that not only I , but other people also associate with drinks.
 For example, coffee is the workers drink of modern society as stated above it´s kind of the alarm clock of life for many.
-Soft beverages like cola get linked with many diseases, so they are seen as unhealthy from many , but seems to be consumed by most part of society.
+Soft beverages like cola get linked with many diseases, so they are seen as unhealthy from many but also well tasting and seem to be consumed by most part of society.
 Water is like the natures go to drink people associate with health many people that want to live healthier or lose weight start to drink water only as an example.

 Origin of tea